 This was our last stop of the day on that particular tour.

-The Snake River looks quiet and calm in this photo.
+The Snake River looks quiet and calm in this photo taken of the Ox-bow Bend Turnout.
 It was to be a bit more boisterous and challenging on the part of the river that we chose to take our whitewater rafting trip a few days later.